Q: How long does it take to make a banjo?

 Q: What kind of frets do you use?

 A: I use narrow gauge gold EVO frets.
-They are made of a copper alloy which is much harder, and therefore lasts longer, than standard nickel/silver fret wire.
+They are made of a copper alloy which is much harder than standard nickel/silver fret wire, so they last longer before needing to be redressed or replaced.
 They are also a gold color which looks great with brass hardware.
-I use the narrow gauge, which is more typical on older banjos and allows for smoother slides.
+I like the narrow gauge, which is more typical on older banjos and allows for smoother slides.

 Q: What kind of tuners do you use?